 They show that double materiality impacts of climate physical and transition risks can be large for the euro area economy and banking sector.
 Further, investors' expectations of #climatepolicy credibility play a main role on economic decarbonization and transition.
 They find that an orderly transition achieves early co-benefits by reducing #carbonemissions (12% less in 2040 than in 2020) while supporting growth in economic output.
 In contrast, a disorderly transition worsens the euro area economic performance and financial stability, while high physical risks can make real GDP to shrink by 12,5% in 2050, in comparison with an orderly transition.

-Olivier David Zerbib, Associate Professor of Finance, EDHEC Business School, Affiliate Member, EDHEC Risk Climate Impact Institute, will present his paper entitled "When Green Investors Are Green Consumers", co-written with Maxime Sauzet (Boston University).
+Olivier David Zerbib, Associate Professor of Finance, EDHEC Business School, Affiliate Member, EDHEC-Risk Climate Impact Institute, will present his paper entitled "When Green Investors Are Green Consumers", co-written with Maxime Sauzet (Boston University).

 They bring investors with preferences for green assets to a general equilibrium setting in which they also prefer consuming green goods.
 Their preferences for green goods induce consumption premia on expected returns that counterbalance the green premium stemming from their preferences for green assets.
 Because they provide a hedge when green goods become expensive, brown assets command lower consumption premia, and green investors allocate a larger share of their portfolios towards them.
 Empirically, the green-minus-brown consumption premia differential reached 30-40 basis points annually, and contributes to explaining the limited impact of green investing on polluting firms’ costs of capital..

 Is US stock market pricing exposures to climate risks?
 In this paper they try to answer this question through the lenses of a latent factor model by extending the instrumented principal component analysis (IPCA) methodology of Kelly et al. (JFE 2019).
-He is able to extract latent factors from a panel of returns and a set of observable firm-level characteristics and to interpret our factors as purely “green" or “financial" factors.
+They are able to extract latent factors from a panel of returns and a set of observable firm-level characteristics and to interpret our factors as purely “green" or “financial" factors.
 They find a green factor without defining (and constructing) it ex-ante, as typically done in the climate finance literature.
 Their factor is important to explain equity returns of companies in the Energy and Utilities sectors.

 Further information on the conference can be found on the Institut Louis Bachelier website.